-The most famous and frustrating toy brought to you straight from the eighties, the Rubik's Cube.
-As meticulously peeling off 54 stickers is hard and takes a lot of time, I decided to build and program a robot that solves the cube for me instead.
+Fame and frustration straight from the eighties.
+The Rubik's Cube.
+Peeling off 54 stickers is hard and takes a lot of time, so I built a robot that solves the cube for me instead.
 Some LEGO Technic, two NXT modules and some programming and a lot of programming later